 The committee were mindful that, while their experience shows that virtual interventions are beneficial, there is a lack of evidence for this and that there was no evidence on whether the format of the intervention (individual, group, virtual, and face to face) impacted adherence or satisfaction.
-Therefore, the committee took this into account when making recommendations for research to cover this gap in the evidence.
+Therefore, the committee took this into account when making recommendations for research on strategies to reduce arm and shoulder problems, to cover this gap in the evidence.